aysesude/aysesude/README.md

 # Hi there! 👋 I'm Ayşe Sude

 I am a **Computer Engineering student at Yıldız Technical University**.
-I am also a **core curriculum student at 42 Schools**, continuing to work on my projects.
+I am also a student at **42 Schools**, continuing to work on my projects.
 Currently, I am on a journey of self-improvement and exploring the areas I enjoy.
 I especially love **designing algorithms and solving problems**.